Oil gains as vaccine hopes outweigh lockdown impact

 Meanwhile Libyan production has risen above 1 million bpd in recent days from 100,000 bpd in early September.

+Goldman Sachs lowered its first quarter 2021 Brent price forecast to $47 per barrel from $51 per barrel.
+The bank trimmed its WTI crude price forecast to $52.80 a barrel from $55.90 a barrel.

-Additional reporting by Sonali Paul and Seng Li Peng; Editing by Susan Fenton
+Additional reporting by Sonali Paul and Seng Li Peng; Editing by Susan Fenton, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.